 When using the serial port interface (SPI), the DCO± phase can be adjusted in 60° increments relative to the data edge.
 This enables the user to refine system timing margins if required.
-The default DCO± timing, as shown in Figure 2, is 90° relative to the output data edge.
+The default DCO± timing, as shown in Figure 2, is 180° relative to the output data edge.

-An 8-, 10-, and 14-bit serial stream can also be initiated from the SPI.
-This allows the user to implement different serial streams and test the compatibility of the device, with lower and higher resolution systems.
+An 8-, 10-, or 14-bit serial stream can also be initiated from the SPI.
+This allows the user to implement different serial streams and to test the device's compatibility with lower and higher resolution systems.
 When changing the resolution to an 8- or 10-bit serial stream, the data stream is shortened.
-When using the 14-bit option, the data stream stuffs two 0s at the end of the normal 14-bit serial data.
+When using the 14-bit option, the data stream stuffs two 0s at the end of the normal 12-bit serial data.

-When using the SPI, all of the data outputs can also be inverted from their nominal state.
-This is not to be confused with inverting the serial stream to an LSB-first mode.
+When using the SPI, all of the data outputs can also be inverted from their nominal state by setting Bit 2 in the output mode register (Address 0x14).
+This is not to be confused with inverting the serial stream to an LSB first mode.
 In default mode, as shown in Figure 2, the MSB is represented first in the data output serial stream.
-However, this can be inverted so that the LSB is represented first in the data output serial stream (see Figure 3).
+However, this order can be inverted so that the LSB is represented first in the data output serial stream (see Figure 3).

 There are 12 digital output test pattern options available that can be initiated through the SPI.
-This is a useful feature when validating receiver capture and timing.
-Refer to Table 12 for the output bit sequencing options available.
+This feature is useful when validating receiver capture and timing.
+Refer to Table 13 for the output bit sequencing options available.
 Some test patterns have two serial sequential words and can be alternated in various ways, depending on the test pattern chosen.
 Note that some patterns may not adhere to the data format select option.
-In addition, user patterns can be assigned in the 0x19, 0x1A, 0x1B, and 0x1C register addresses.
+In addition, custom user-defined test patterns can be assigned in the user pattern registers (Address 0x19 through Address 0x1C).
 All test mode options except PN sequence short and PN sequence long can support 8- to 14-bit word lengths in order to verify data capture to the receiver.

-The PN sequence short pattern produces a pseudorandom bit sequence that repeats itself every $2^9 - 1$ bits or 511 bits.
-A description of the PN sequence and how it is generated can be found in Section 5.1 of the ITU-T 0.150 (05/96) standard.
-The only difference is that the starting value is a specific value instead of all 1s (see Table 13 for the initial values).
+The PN sequence short pattern produces a pseudorandom bit sequence that repeats itself every $2^9 - 1$ bits, or 511 bits.
+A description of the PN sequence short and how it is generated can be found in Section 5.1 of the ITU-T O.150 (05/96) standard.
+The only difference is that the starting value is a specific value instead of all 1s (see Table 14 for the initial values).